therealcybersecpro/get-started-with-ai-chat/README.md

 Or if you want to navigate from the Azure portal main page, select your resource group from the 'Recent' list, or by clicking the 'Resource groups' and searching your resource group there.

 After accessing you resource group in Azure portal, choose your container app from the list of resources.
 Then open 'Monitoring' and 'Log Stream'.
-Choose the 'Application' radio button to view application logs.
-You can choose between real-time and historical using the corresponding radio buttons.
-Note that it may take some time for the historical view to be updated with the latest logs.

 If you enabled logging to a file, you can view the log file by choosing 'Console' under the 'Monitoring' (same location as above for the console traces), opening the default console and then for example running the following command (replace app.log with the actual name of your log file):